Those jeans that are so worn out, faded, and silky smooth…

 These special jeans had to work mighty hard to get into that comfy dream state.
 Just imagine how many wash and dry cycles they had to go through?

-The formula for business success can learn a lot from these pair of jeans.
+The formula for business success can learn a lot from these pairs of jeans.

 They did what all great businesses have done…